Families of 0-dimensional submanifolds on supercurves: Introduction

 \section{Introduction}

-Supergeometry is a $\zz_2$-graded generalization of the ordinary geometry.
-For references, see \cite{manin,berezin,leites}.
-After it has been shown that the supermoduli space is not projected \cite{projected}, the importance of establishing mathematical foundations about supermoduli spaces, (analytic) superspaces, supermanifolds, etc. has increased.
+Supergeometry is a $\zz_2$-graded generalization of ordinary geometry.
+The idea of this extension comes from supersymmetry in physics.
+Instead of sheaves of commutative rings, we consider sheaves of supercommutative rings.
+For references, see \cite{berezin,leites,manin}.
+Note that superstring perturbation theory can be described as an integral over the muduli space $\mathfrak{M}_g$ of super Riemann surfaces, and if there is a projection map $\mathfrak{M}_g \rightarrow\mathcal{ M}_g$ then we can use the push forward to integrate it.
+However, $\mathfrak{M}_g$ is non-projected in general. \begin{prop} (\cite{projected}) The supermoduli space $\mathfrak{M}_g$ is not projected for $g \geq 5$. \end{prop} After it has been shown that the supermoduli space is not projected , the importance of establishing mathematical foundations about supermanifolds, supermoduli spaces, (analytic) superspaces, etc. has increased.

-The construction for the Hilbert scheme of ordinary projective space was developed by Alexander Grothendieck \cite{grothendieck}.
-In this paper, we first show the existence of the (analytic) Hilbert scheme $\Hilb(S)$ of 0-dimensional subspaces on a supercurve $S$ of dimension $(1|1)$ (see \ref{supercurve} for definition).
-This Hilbert scheme can be broken up into disjoint union $\Hilb(S)=\bigcup_{(p,q)}\Hilb^{p|q}(S)$ where $\Hilb^{p|q}(S)$ is a smooth superspace of dim $(p|p)$.
+In this paper, we first show the existence of the (analytic) Hilbert scheme $\Hilb(S)$ of 0-dimensional subspaces on a supercurve $S$ of dimension $1|1$ (see \ref{supercurve} for definition).
+This Hilbert scheme can be broken up into disjoint union $\Hilb(S)=\bigcup_{(p,q)}\Hilb^{p|q}(S)$ and each $\Hilb^{p|q}(S)$ is a smooth superspace of dimension $p\vb p$.

+\begin{thm} Let $S$ be a supermanifold of dimension $1\vb 1$.
+Then the super Hilbert scheme $\Hilb^{p|q}(S)$ is smooth and has dimension $p\vb p$. \end{thm}

 This can be seen as an analogous result to the ordinary case that the Hilbert scheme of $p$ points on a smooth surface is smooth and has dimension $2p$ \cite{fogarty}.

+Moreover, perturbative scattering amplitudes of superstring theory is described as integrals over moduli space of super Riemann surfaces with punctures \cite{gidd}.
+Note that an element in the super Hilbert scheme $\Hilb^{p\vb q}(S)$ can be viewed as a supercuve $S$ with $(p-q)$ Neveu-Schwarz punctures and $q$ Ramond punctures.

+Another interesting related topic that we will not deal with in this paper is Abel's theorem for supercurves.
+For more details see (\cite{roth}).